TOP 50+ Best Fashion Designers

 46. Esteban Cortázar

-Colombian fashion designer Esteban Cortazar made his name for being the youngest fashion designer in history to debut at prestigious New York Fashion Week.
+Colombian fashion designer Esteban Cortazar made his name by being the youngest fashion designer in history to debut at the prestigious New York Fashion Week.
 Esteban Cortazar is a Paris-based designer whose career includes his eponymous line CORTAZAR, a tenure as chief creative director at Emanuel Ungaro, and much more.
-Vogue even deemed the designer as “the most uninhibited designer showing in Paris.”
+Vogue even deemed the designer “the most uninhibited designer showing in Paris.”

 47. Vivienne Westwood